Join us for an adventure in flavor!

 Caldo de Res is a flavorful Mexican beef and vegetable soup tat simmers for hours in a beautiful homemade broth.

-What Kind of Beef to Use in Caldo de Res
+What Kind of Beef to Use

 Broth is the BOSS here.
 To get the best flavored broth, it’s impossible without some bony meat.
 The marrow in bones is where the rich beef flavors come from.

-The bone broth created in Caldo has all kinds if benefits.
+The bone broth created in Caldo has all kinds of benefits.
 In addition to having a good dose of vitamins & minerals, it is believed to improve immunity and joint mobility.
 In short, this not only tastes divine, but it’s your dream “get well soon” soup, if feeling under the weather.

-What Veggies to Use in Caldo
+What Veggies to Use

 A bunch of different veggies on a cutting board.